 For the purposes of this study, I conducted a series of interviews; specifically 8 in total.
 I also attended numerous CBSU meetings and compiled field notes through observations and collected CBSU agendas from all meetings that I attended.
 I was also placed on the CBSU mailing list which allowed me to obtain access to CBSU mass e-mail mailings.

 The participants in this study were between the ages of 19 and 22.
 Five of those who were interviewed were males and three were female.
-Six of the interviewes were African American and two were of Nigerian descent.
+Six of the interviewees were African American and two were of Nigerian descent.
 All but two of the interviews took place at the Illini Orange.
-The interviews that did not take place at the Illini Orange were conducted at residential halls were the participants resided in.
+Those interviews that were not conducted at the Illini Orange took place at UIUC residential dormitories.
 Each interviewee was asked the following questions: Tell me something interesting about the history of CBSU & what it means to you, Do you think the lives of African American students would be different if CBSU did not exist on campus?
 Is CBSU having a positive impact on the UIUC campus?
 Do you think that the current population of African American students still cares about CBSU like the prior engineers who created it?
 Do you think CBSU is to hardcore or soft core in its approach to dealing with perceived racial injustices within the UIUC campus and Urbana-Champaign community?
-Do you think CBSU has strayed too far away from its initial purpose or do you think CBSU has strayed too far away from its initial purpose or do you think CBSU is on the right pathway to serving our current and future generations of African American students?
+Do you think CBSU has strayed too far away from its initial purpose or Do you think CBSU is on the right pathway to serving our current and future generations of African American students?
 In addition to these questions, a select group of participants who held positions on the CBSU executive board were asked the following questions?
 Why do you attend CBSU meetings?
 Why are you on the CBSU Executive Board?
-The CBSU Executive Board has recently worried over the low-attendance rates of those who attend the meetings, why is this so and do you know of ways in which this can be rectified?
+The CBSU Executive Board has recently worried over the lowattendance rates of those who attend the meetings, why is this so and do you know of ways in which this can be rectified?
 Why did the CBSU Executive Board of 2005 go on sabbatical and when it resumed, what were the changes that were implemented and did you'll fix what was "broken"?
 There was no specific amount of time allotted for each interview.
 Typically, the interview lasted a total of 15 minutes with some spanning to 30 minutes and a few went beyond 30 minutes.